 C03C |

-24 month extension for Science, Technology, Engineering, or Mathematics (STEM) OPT students |
+24-month extension for Science, Technology, Engineering, or Mathematics (STEM) OPT students |

 C03(ii) |